espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Equipment/Invigorating Soap.md

 * * *

 This slender bar of pine-scented soap can only be activated when you're immersed in water.
 Upon activation, the soap covers you in a sudsy foam that quickly fades, filling you with energy and soothing away aches and pains.
-It immediately restores 10 Hit Points and removes the [[Fatigued]] condition.
+It immediately restores 10 Hit Points and removes the [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Fatigued]] condition.
 If you begin an 8-hour period of rest immediately after using invigorating soap, you regain an additional 10 Hit Points from resting.